 One of my favorite things to do in Taormina is to lay on the pebble beach of Isola Bella and just take in the views.
-A few other wonderful spots to visit are the park, Villa Comunale di Taormina, and the Teatro Antico di Taormina, especially at sunset.
+A few other beautiful spots to visit are the park, Villa Comunale di Taormina, and the Teatro Antico di Taormina, especially at sunset.

 Beyond that, the winding streets are full of Sicilian restaurants and the sea breeze, which carries the scent of flowers right to your table.
-I would gladly talk about top restaurants but every restaurant is wonderfully delicious.
+I would gladly talk about top restaurants, but every restaurant is wonderfully delicious.
 What I will say is this – do not leave without eating a cannoli or having a granita.

 A little legend I learned about in Taormina has got this city forever stuck in my mind.
 Way back, a beautiful Sicilian girl was taking care of flowers on her balcony when a Moorish man passing by noticed her and fell in love.

 They had a love affair full of passion until she discovered he had a wife and kids waiting for him back home.
-She went crazy with jealousy and one night, while he was sleeping, she cut off his head and decided to use it as a vase to grow her beautiful plants!
+She went crazy with jealousy, and one night, while he was sleeping, she cut off his head and decided to use it as a vase to grow her beautiful plants!

 Today in the streets of Taormina and all of Sicily, there are several varieties of ceramic heads, and the lesson is free for everyone to learn – Sicilian women don’t put up with foolishness.